 For business leaders, it is important to focus on the business value of IoT and not get confused by the semantic dissonance that is IoT.
 This means stepping away from the techno-noise resonating in the IoT echo chamber and putting ideas first; ideas that drive innovation, not just improvement.
 How far can you stretch your imagination and creativity in creating new customer and societal value?
 Remember, the platforms and technologies are only the enablers, not the solution.

 These are just the takeaways from the IoT World Congress.
 We are happy to delve deeper into the six takeaways and provide insight into the supporting key findings and observations on an inquiry call.
-Please message us to schedule a 1 to 2 hour session to address your specific questions.

 by Leonard Lee

 Managing Director, neXt Curve

 © 2017 neXt Curve.
 All rights reserved.